How GOV.UK Forms works

 You can also:

-• add a hint to a question to help people answer it
+- add short ‘hint text’ or longer guidance to a question to help people answer it

 Help people answer questions accurately and easily